slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ## On wealth

-> *"To be wealthy, accumulate all those things that money can’t buy."
+> *"To be wealthy, accumulate all those things that money can’t buy." (...)
+"No one is as impressed with your possessions as you are."
 -- Kevin Kelly*

 Being rich is being fulfilled.